beauboehner/ballmer-curve/README.md

 ```
 * If the virtualenv command is not found, run `vagrant provision` -- virtualenv is not always installed on initial provisioning.

+From /var/www/env, active the virtual environment:

+`source bin/activate`

+If you haven't already, create the super user:

+`python manage.py createsuperuser`

 * Add an entry in your hosts file for 192.168.56.101 -> ballmercurve.com